Skip to main content

 Requirements for Austria Work Visas

-Austria uses a points-based system to determine eligibility for work permits.
+Austria uses a points-based system for some categories of the Red-White-Red Card.
 Applicants’ qualifications, work experience, salary level, language skills, and other criteria are evaluated to determine the appropriate visa or work permit category.

-Some of the requirements to obtain a work permit (such as the Red-White-Red Card) include:
+Some of the requirements to obtain a work permit or residence title can include:

 • A valid passport and a recent photo